-The discovery of the lysosome along with independent experiments that were carried out at the same time and that have further strengthened the notion that cellular proteins are indeed in a constant state of synthesis and degradation (see, for example, Ref.
-10), led scientists to feel, for the first time, that they have at hand an organelle that can potentially mediate degradation of The fact that the proteases were separated from their substrates by a intracellular proteins. membrane provided an explanation for controlled degradation, and the only problem left to be explained was how the substrates are translocated into the lysosomal lumen, exposed to the activity of the lysosomal proteases and degraded.
-An important discovery in this respect was the unraveling of the basic mechanism of action of the lysosome in autophagy (reviewed in Ref.
-11).
+The discovery of the lysosome along with independent experiments that were carried out at the same time and that have further strengthened the notion that cellular proteins are indeed in a constant state of synthesis and degradation (see, e.g., Simpson10), led scientists to feel, for the first time, that they have at hand an organelle that can potentially mediate degradation of intracellular proteins.
+The fact that the proteases were separated from their substrates by a membrane provided an explanation for controlled degradation, and the only problem left to be explained was how the substrates are translocated into the lysosomal lumen, exposed to the activity of the lysosomal proteases and degraded.
+An important discovery in this respect was the unravelling of the basic mechanism of action of the lysosome - autophagy (reviewed in Mortimore and Poso11).
 Under basal metabolic conditions, portions of the cytoplasm, which contain the entire cohort of cellular proteins, are segregated within a membrane-bound compartment, and are then fused to a primary nascent lysosome and their contents digested.
-This process was called microautophagy.
-Under more extreme conditions, starvation for example, mitochondria, endoplasmic reticulum membranes, glycogen bodies and other cytoplasmic entities, can also be engulfed by a process called macroautophagy (see, for example, Ref.
-12; the different modes of action of the lysosome in digesting extra- and intracellular proteins are shown in Fig. 2).
+This process was denoted microautophagy.
+Under more extreme conditions, for example starvation, mitochondria, endoplasmic reticulum membranes, glycogen bodies and other cytoplasmic entities can also be engulfed by a process called macroautophagy (see, e.g., Ashford and Porter12; the different modes of action of the lysosome in digesting extra- and intracellular proteins are shown in Figure 2).

-However, over a period of more than two decades, between the mid-1950s and the late 1970s, it has become gradually more and more difficult to explain several aspects of intracellular protein degradation based on the known mechanisms of lysosomal activity: accumulating lines of independent experimental evidence indicated that the degradation of at least certain classes of cellular proteins must be non-lysosomal.
-Yet, in the absence of any 'alternative', researchers came with different explanations, some more substantiated and others less, to defend the 'lysosomal' hypothesis.
+However, over a period of more than two decades, between the mid-1950s and the late 1970s, it has become gradually more and more difficult to explain several aspects of intracellular protein degradation based on the known mechanisms of lysosomal activity: accumulating lines of independent experimental evidence indicated that the degradation of at least certain classes of cellular proteins must be nonlysosomal.
+Yet, in the absence of any 'alternative', researchers came up with different explanations, some more substantiated and others less, to defend the 'lysosomal' hypothesis.

-First was the gradual discovery that came from different laboratories, that different proteins vary in their stabilities, and their half-life times can span three orders of magnitude, from a few minutes to many days.
-Thus, the $t{1/2}$ of ornitihine decarboxylase (ODC) is ~10 min, while that of glucose-6-phosphate dehydrogenase (G6PD) is 15 hours (for review articles, see, for example, Refs.
-13, 14).
-Also, rates of degradation of many proteins were shown to change with changing physiological conditions, such as availability of nutrients or hormones.
-It was conceptually difficult to reconcile the findings of distinct and changing half lives of different proteins with the mechanism of action of the lysosome, where the microautophagic vesicle contains the entire cohort of cellular (cytosolic) proteins that are therefore expected to degrade at the same rate.
-Similarly, changing pathophysiological conditions, such as starvation or re-supplementation of nutrients, were expected to affect the stability of all cellular proteins to the same extent.
+First was the gradual discovery, coming from different laboratories, that different proteins vary in their stability and their half-life times can span three orders of magnitude, from a few minutes to many days.
+Thus, the $t{1/2}$ of ornitihine decarboxylase (ODC) is $\sim 10 \, \text{min}$, while that of glucose-6phosphate dehydrogenase (G6PD) is 15 h (for review articles, see, e.g., Schimke and Doyle, 13 and Goldberg and St John 14).
+Also, the rates of degradation of many proteins were shown to change with changing physiological conditions, such as availability of nutrients or hormones.
+It was conceptually difficult to reconcile the findings of distinct and changing halflives of different proteins with the mechanism of action of the lysosome, where the microautophagic vesicle contains the entire cohort of cellular (cytosolic) proteins that are therefore expected to degrade at the same rate.
+Similarly, changing pathophysiological conditions, such as starvation or resupplementation of nutrients, were expected to affect the stability of all cellular proteins to the same extent.
 Clearly, this was not the case.

-Another source of concern about the lysosome as the organelle in which intracellular proteins are degraded were the findings that specific and general inhibitors of lysosomal proteases have different effects on different populations of proteins, making it clear that distinct classes of proteins are targeted by different proteolytic machineries.
-Thus, the degradation of endocytosed/pinocytosed extracellular proteins was significantly inhibited, a partial effect was observed on the degradation of long-lived cellular proteins, and almost no was detected on the degradation of short-lived and abnormal/mutated proteins.
+Another source of concern about the lysosome as the organelle in which intracellular proteins are degraded was the finding that specific and general inhibitors of lysosomal proteases have different effects on different populations of proteins, making it clear that distinct classes of proteins are targeted by different proteolytic machineries.
+Thus, the degradation of endocytosed/pinocytosed extracellular proteins was significantly inhibited, a partial effect was observed on the degradation of long-lived cellular proteins, and almost no effect was observed on the degradation of short-lived and abnormal/mutated proteins.